Groups of F-Type: One-Relator Amalgamated Products and some Algebraic Consequences

 \begin{proof}By Theorem \ref{theo3}, the group $G$ admits a faithful representation $\phi$ in $\PSL(2,\mathbb{C})$ such that the pairs $\{\phi(c_i),\phi(U)\}$ and $\{\phi(d_i),\phi(V)\}$ are irreducible for $i=1,\dots, k$. \end{proof}

 \begin{cor}Let $G$ be a group of F-type as in Corollary \ref{cor1} and $R$ the relator as in Corollary \ref{cor1}.
 Suppose $m\ge 8$.
 Then $H=G/N(R^m)$ is virtually torsion-free. \end{cor}

 \begin{proof}In $G$ any element of finite order is conjugate to a power of a generator $a_i$.
-Since $m\ge 8$ from the torsion theorem for small cancellation products, see \cite{149} or \cite{Collins}, any element of finite order in $G$ is conjugate to a power of a generator or a power of $R$.
+Since $m\ge 8$ from the torsion theorem for small cancellation products of D.~Collins and F.~Perraud, see \cite{149} or \cite{Collins}, any element of finite order in $G$ is conjugate to a power of a generator or a power of $R$.

-Since $\rho(R)$ has exact order $m$ it follows that (the constructed) $\rho$ is essentially faithful and therefore $G$ is virtually torsion-free. \end{proof}
+Since $\rho(R)$ has exact order $m$ an the representations of $G_1$ and $G_2$ are faithful it follows that (the constructed) $\rho$ is essentially faithful and therefore $G$ is virtually torsion-free. \end{proof}